 The bill permits ODJFS to adopt R.C.
 111.15 rules, as if they were internal management rules, that are necessary to carry out the statutory provisions concerning SACWIS.
-The bill also directs PCSAs to implement and use SACWIS in accordance with rules adopted by the Department.
+The bill also directs PCSAs to implement and use SACWIS in accordance with those rules.
 (R.C.
 5101.134.)